KVVA-FM

-KVVA-FM (107.1 MHz, "La Suavecita 107.1") is a commercial radio station licensed to Sun Lakes, Arizona, serving the Phoenix metropolitan area.
-The station is owned by Entravision Communications, with studios near Sky Harbor Airport.
+KVVA-FM (107.1 MHz, "La Suavecita 107.1") is a commercial radio station licensed to Sun Lakes, Arizona, United States, serving the Phoenix metropolitan area.
+Owned by Entravision Communications, the station has studios near Sky Harbor Airport.

 KVVA-FM has an effective radiated power (ERP) of 2,850 watts as a Class C2 station.
 The transmitter is located in South Mountain Park.